MuhammedWaly/WebStoreApi/Readme.md

 - **Development Environment:**
   - Visual Studio 2022

-  ## Getting Started (Continued)
+ ## Getting Started

-2. Open the project in Visual Studio 2022.
+1. Open the project in Visual Studio 2022.

-3. Set up your database connection in the `appsettings.json` file.
+2. Set up your database connection in the `appsettings.json` file.

-4. Set up your Outlook Email and Password in the `appsettings.json` file.
+2. Set up your Outlook Email and Password in the `appsettings.json` file.

-5. Run the project.
+4. Run the project.

 ## Application Scenarios and Tasks